-- Customer-hosted encryption keys give customers direct control of the keys protecting their Drive files, preventing government surveillance and shielding your information from Google.
+- Customer-hosted encryption keys give customers direct control of the keys protecting their Drive files, preventing government surveillance and shielding your most sensitive information from Google.

-- Seamless user experience ensures adoption, with security embedded directly in the native Drive interface, without requiring local client software, separate applications and passwords, or new workflows.
+- Seamless user experience ensures adoption with security embedded directly in the native Drive interface, and without requiring local client software, separate applications and passwords, or new workflows.

-Virtru provides these capabilities with our Google Drive Encryption solution, giving organizations using G Suite the enhanced protection and control necessary to keep Drive files private and prevent data leaks.
+Virtru provides these capabilities with our Google Drive Encryption solution, providing organizations with the enhanced protection and control necessary to keep Drive files private and secure.

 Virtru for Google Drive Encryption